 Organic Pigment business (coloured) is estimated to be close US $ 6 billion market, of which Phthlocyanine, Azo and High Performance Pigment are main areas.
 In case of Phthlocyanine pigments, market size is in the range of 20% i.e. about US $ 1 to 1.25 billion in size.
 In its latest study, Ceresana forecasts global revenues generated with pigments to increase to US$34.2 billion in 2020.

-In its latest study, Ceresana forecasts global revenues generated with pigments to increase to US$34.2 billion in 2020. orne of the main factors that are contributing to the growth in the industry are increase in demand tor high performance pigments (HPP), growth in end-user industries and increasing preference tor environmentally-friendly products.
+In its latest study, Ceresana forecasts global revenues generated with pigments to increase to US$34.2 billion in 2020.
+The main factors that are contributing to the growth in the industry are increase in demand for high performance pigments (HPP), growth in end-user industries and increasing preference for environmentally-friendly products.